How to Monitor and Analyze WordPress Hosting Performance

 You can monitor server uptime with tools like Pingdom and JetPack for WordPress.
 The server uptime monitoring tool in JetPack is on the Settings page and under the Security tab

-Monitoring website resource usage is another critical analytics to monitor within the results.
+Monitoring website resource usage is another critical analytics metric to track in the results.

 Resource usage analysis helps identify potential bottlenecks before they cause hosting performance issues.

-Most web hosts have detailed server analytics for monitoring server health and ensuring problem-free website operations.
+Most web hosts offer detailed server analytics to monitor server health and ensure problem-free website operations.

 I use Cloudways hosting, and here is a summary page of my website resource usage monitoring analytics.